 Yes No Share to Facebook

-Question: How can I extend the time to serve a Small Claims Court claim in Ontario?
+Question: How do I get more time to serve my Small Claims Court claim in Ontario if I can’t locate the defendant within the deadline?

 Additional Time for Document Service May Be Granted